 Curl Silent Download Mode

 curl -s -O [URL]

 Curl allows you to limit the maximum download speed using the –limit-rate flag.
-This can be useful when using Curl on slow internet connections.
+This can be useful when using Curl on slow Internet connections.
 Download speed is measured in bytes per second.
-If you want to specify the rate in kilobytes, add the suffix "k", "K", "m", or "M" for megabytes.
+If you want to specify the speed in kilobytes, add the suffix "k" or "K", or "m" or "M" for megabytes.
 The suffixes (k, M, G) are 1024 in size.
 In this Curl Download File example, we limit the download speed to 100 kilobytes per second.